 Get yer 2018 fun before it’s gone!
 Get yer Nutcracker and yer Panto and yer holiday trains, yer adventures in the snow and in the culinary sciences.
 Get ready to ring in the New Year with some distinctly kid- friendly and totally SoCal soirees.

-I have it on good authority that 2018 is going to be awesome.
-(Because, seriously, how could life with kids in LA be anything but?)
-We have a lot to look forward to, starting with our own Rose Parade and continuing with an out of this world Girl of the Year, the year of the Dog, and maybe a visit to a galaxy far, far away for those of us who haven't made it there yet.
+I have it on good authority that 2019 is going to be awesome.
+(Because, seriously, how could life with kids in LA be anything but?).
+We have a lot to look forward to, starting with our own Rose Parade and continuing with a yet-to-be-revealed Girl of the Year, the year of the Pig, and a practically perfect adventure with cousin Mary from across the pond.
 So take the plunge and dive in for what is bound to be our best year yet.

 Grab your party hats and keep reading for some of our most forward looking picks for the coming year...

 Lend a hand decorating a float for the Rose Parade.
 Photo courtesy of Tournament of Roses